Skip to main content

 Conservation And Sustainability

 Caldera de Taburiente's conservation management focuses on protecting endemic species and unique volcanic ecosystems while managing visitor impacts on fragile environments.
-The Canary Island pine forests demonstrate remarkable fire adaptation, with mature trees surviving and regenerating after fires, though increasing fire frequency with climate change poses new challenges.
-Endemic plant species including several unique to La Palma or even to the caldera require monitoring and protection from disturbance.
+[1] The Canary Island pine forests demonstrate remarkable fire adaptation, with mature trees surviving and regenerating after fires, though increasing fire frequency with climate change poses new challenges.
+Endemic plant species including several unique to La Palma or the caldera require monitoring and protection from disturbance.
 Invasive species control targets non-native plants that threaten to displace endemic flora.
-The park implements careful trail maintenance and camping management to minimize erosion and vegetation damage from thousands of annual visitors.
+The park implements careful trail maintenance and camping management to minimise erosion and vegetation damage from thousands of annual visitors.
 Water quality monitoring protects the streams that sustain interior ecosystems and supply surrounding communities.
 Climate change impacts include altered rainfall patterns and increased temperatures that may stress endemic species adapted to current conditions.
 The 2021 Cumbre Vieja volcanic eruption on La Palma, while outside the park, demonstrated ongoing volcanic processes shaping the island and highlighted the interconnected nature of La Palma's volcanic systems.
 Research programs study the unique endemic species, erosional processes, and microclimate conditions within the caldera.
 The park collaborates with the broader La Palma Biosphere Reserve in conservation and sustainable development initiatives.
-Visitor education emphasizes the geological and biological uniqueness of the caldera and the importance of minimizing impacts on endemic species found nowhere else.
+Visitor education emphasises the geological and biological uniqueness of the caldera and the importance of minimising impacts on endemic species found nowhere else.

 Visitor Ratings